bhuvaneswarignanasekar/bhuvaneswarignanasekar/README.md

 [**Personal Website**](https://bhuvaneswarignanasekar.github.io/)

 - 🎓 I'm a Graduate student at Virginia Tech, Virginia, USA.
 Graduated in Dec 2022🎓
-- 📚 Pursing Masters in Computer Engineering
+- 📚 Holds Bachelors in Engineering in Computer Science and Master of Engineering in Computer Engineering
-- 🧐 **I'm looking for a full time/internship in software Engineering/machine learning opporunity from dec 2022**
+- 🧐 **I'm looking for a full time/internship opporunity from dec 2022**
-- **master's capstone project** [master's project place holder]
+- **master's capstone project** [Weather Prediction]
 - check out my **undergraduate final project** [bhoodrone-backend](https://github.com/bhuvaneswarignanasekar/bhoodrone-backend)
 - Check out my [**ML- projects repository**](https://github.com/bhuvaneswarignanasekar/ML-projects) to see projects that I been worked on and currently working on
 <h3>Contact me:</h3>